VaibhavKansagara/Faceapp/README.md

 the deployment target in the connected devices to the device on which the app will be installed.
 This will install the app on the device.

-To test the app, open the app called `TFL Style Transfer` on your device.
+To test the app, open the app called `FaceApp` on your device.
 Re-installing the app may require you to uninstall the previous installations.

 ## Resources used: